srimuthurajesh/Tech-Notes/Java/Language/01_java_core.md

 > High level, widely used, general purpose programming language.

 - In 1991, Created at Sun Microsystems, by James gosling. renames from Oak to java 1995.
-> Write Once, Run Anywhere
+- Write Once, Run Anywhere
+- lot of oppurtunities, already lot of projects using java

 Code -> Compiler -> Interpreter(JVM) -> Machine code